juanitohf/angular-background-video/README.md

 ##Step 3"

- Create the object which setup the video background and carousel.
+ Create an object to setup the video background and carousel parameters.

- Inside the controller:
+ In the controller:
  ```javascript
    $scope.angular_Back_data = {
           video:{